esrdapp/create-your-own-token/README.md

 Remix should then connect to your Metamask wallet in preparation of deploying the contract.
 If it doesn't, check in metamask that it's showing as "connected" to Remix with a green light.

+Select from the contract dropdown "MyToken - MyToken.sol" and click deploy.

+Metamask should pop up asking you to confirm that you wish to deploy your token and spend the necessary amount of HPB gas to deploy.

+If the transaction completes sucessfully, you should see a new contract instance appear in remix in the "Deployed Contracts" section.
+This is the contract address of your token.
+You can now add this into Metamsk to view your tokens.
+Simply click on "Add Token" and paste in the new contract address to add your tokens into Metamask.
+You can now send your tokens to other addresses in the exact same way as you can send HPB.

+You can also add your token to the HPDex liquidity pool for trading using the new contract address at https://app.hpdex.org/#/add/HPB